I see this every time…

 If you sleep 4 hours, do everyone a favour and keep it to yourself.
 I also have some 4 hour nights, but to me, it’s a sign that I need to cut down on unnecessary day time tasks and do what’s most important.

 Because my goal is nothing less than 7 hours of sleep, consistently, everyday and not sometimes.
-After all, there are good benefits of sleep.

 Here’s one quote that probably summarises everything here: